Takashiidobe/notes/src/books/the-c-programming-language/the-c-programming-language-chapter-1.md

 ## Exercise 1-22

-> Write a program to \"fold\" long input lines into two or more shorter
+> Write a program to "fold" long input lines into two or more shorter
 > lines after the last non-blank character that occurs before the n -th
 > column of input.
 Make sure your program does something intelligent
 > with very long lines, and if there are no blanks or tabs before the